THENHKHAN/SpringBootBlogAPI/README.md

 ## About Branches

 ### 1. **sbWeb**
-This mini project contains CRUD operations without the DB (javaGuidUdemyStarting Proj) in this branch.
+This mini project contains CRUD operations without DB in this branch.

 ### 2. **blogApp_1**
 Started with actual Spring Boot with DB - created API for Blog Posts.